bertlr/vplotter/README.md

 !!!This is a work in progress.
 Do not use the code from this repository!
 I am a beginner programmer, so this might take some time, but this readme will be updated when, and if, I am able to add the functionality to Herberts code!!!

 This version:
+Sanity check for bldc_dc values is working.

+Previous version:
 Program catches ctrl+c and stops bldc motor before exit.

 This version: